 - No Implementation: Interfaces only declare method signatures and not their implementations.
 The implementing class must define the method bodies.

-- Multiple Inheritance: A class can implement multiple interfaces, which allows Java to simulate multiple inheritance.
-It is a feature not supported by classes.
+- Multiple Inheritance: a class can implement any number of interfaces, and it allows Java to effectively simulate multiple inheritance, which is not something that is allowed with classes.

 - Default Methods: Java 8 introduced default methods in interfaces.
-These are methods with a body, providing a default implementation that classes can use or override.
+They are methods with a body (and therefore, default behavior) which classes can use or override.

 - Constant Variables: All variables in an interface are implicitly public, static, and final.
 This means they are constants and must be initialised when declared.